victorxheng/CodingCampGuide/Java/3 Conditionals/2 Switch Statements.md

 # Switch Statements

 What if we want to check large amounts of cases quickly?
-Use if statements.
+Use switch statements.

 ```java
 import java.util.Scanner;